Akkhugit/Excel-Reports/README.md

 7. Highest selling category?,etc.

-Sample Insights:--------------------
-1. Women are more likely to buy compared to men(~65%)
-2. Maharashtra, Karnataka, Uttar Pradesh are the top 3 states(~35%)
-3. Adult Age Group (30-49 yrs) is max contributing (~50%)
-4. Amazon, Flipkart and Myntra Channels are max contributing (~80%)

-Final Conclusion to improve Super Store Sales:
-Target Women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and uttar pradesh by showing ads/offers coupons available on Amazon, Flipkart and Myntra.

 Summary: Super Store Annual Report 2022
 The Super Store Annual Report 2022 provides a comprehensive overview of sales performance, customer demographics, and order trends across multiple channels and product categories.
 Key insights derived from the visualized data are summarized below: